Bk-Nara/OfficeDocs-M365FreelanceToolkit-pr/FreelanceToolkit/index.md

 Like many of our industry peers, Microsoft is also in the process of navigating how to responsibly weave freelance engagement into our enterprise environment.
 As we stood up our program, we realized that other enterprises might find it useful to learn more about how we’re changing and adapting to this flexible environment, including how we're configuring and using Microsoft 365 tools.

+## What's in the toolkit?

+The Microsoft 365 Freelance Toolkit reflects what we’ve learned and configured to date to support our growing enterprise freelance operations, and was designed to help you leverage your existing technology investments to operate collaboratively with freelancers at scale.

+It includes templates, configuration guidance, and best practices for the four solution areas that we’ve found most impactful in our own enterprise, with case studies that give you our real-world experiences to draw from in your own transformation.

 <ul class="panelContent cardsW cols cols2">
     <li>